bbauska/UofM-AdvStyling/readme.md

 Every grid in Bootstrap consists of a container class, a row class and then one or more column classes.
 The actual code itself is going to look like this, where xx is going to be the viewport size.
 And yy is going to be the number of columns that you want to use.
-Let\'s take a look.
+Let&apos;s take a look.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 231.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image231.webp){width="4.0in" height="2.2572648731408576in"}

-Let\'s look at our example.
+Let&apos;s look at our example.
 The class is always going to start with those three letters, col. The xx component is the viewport size.
-It\'s going to be xs for extra small, think your mobile phones. sm for, maybe, those tablets. md for medium.
+It&apos;s going to be xs for extra small, think your mobile phones. sm for, maybe, those tablets. md for medium.
 And lg is for large.
 Again, if you want to kind of think of numbers, you can think of something along the lines